ct-clmsn/nim-sos/README.md

 ### Developer Notes

 New users are encouraged to review the OpenSHMEM specification [here](http://openshmem.org/site/Specification).
-Programs implemented using `nsos` will require use of the [SPMD style](https://en.wikipedia.org/wiki/SPMD).
+Programs implemented using `nim-sos` will require use of the [SPMD style](https://en.wikipedia.org/wiki/SPMD).

 # What is a *Symmetric Sequence*?

-Nim provides an array type called a 'sequence'. `nsos` provides a symmetric version of this data type.
+Nim provides an array type called a 'sequence'. `nim-sos` provides a symmetric version of this data type.
 When instaniated, a symmetric sequence is created on each processing element (PE) running in SPMD.
 A processing element is a program process running on a computer or set of computers in a distributed fashion.
 Note SPMD can run in a distributed (cluster) or a single machine setting.
 Symmetric sequences are novel in that they are globally addressable.
 Users can 'get' from and 'put' into a remote